FerretDB/FerretDB/website/blog/2023-01-25-ferretdb-fetches-data-query-pushdown.md

 Pushdown is the method of optimizing a query by reducing the amount of data read and processed.
 It saves memory space, and network bandwidth, and reduces the query execution time by not prefetching unnecessary data to the database management system.

-When you fetch less data, you spend less memory, generate less network traffic (which can be time-consuming), and overall you operate on a smaller subset of data, as you don’t need to iterate over _huge_ piles of it.
+When you fetch less data, you spend less memory, generate less network traffic (which can be time-consuming), and overall you operate on a smaller subset of data, as you don't need to iterate over _huge_ piles of it.

 This article will give you a brief technical overview of how FerretDB fetches the data from the storage layer (also called as "backend"), and how we use query pushdowns to optimize this process.